reapp/new-site/source/docs-themes.md

 In general:

-- Constants: Used to store fundametal properties of your theme.
+- Constants: Used to store fundamental properties of your theme.
 Passed into Styles that are defined as functions.
 - Styles: One big object that maps Component => ref => styles.
 - Animations: Flat object with key => function, where functions return objects describing animations.

-A final note, notice the `UI.makeTheme()`.
+A final note: notice the `UI.makeTheme()`.
 This exports a plain JS object like the one we started out with.
-Since themes use context, lets learn how to load them into our app.
+Since themes use context, let's learn how to load them into our app.

 ### Loading a theme

 With reapp-kit, you already have your theme loaded.
-When you build you top-level component, you just need to wrap it like so:
+When you build your top-level component, you just need to wrap it like so:

 ```js